Itsme72002/litle-rails-demo/README.md

 Prerequisites
 -------------
-This application requires Active Merchant to be configured.
+This application requires the Litle version of the Active Merchant gem to be installed and configured to talk to a Litle environment.

 Description
 -----------